KushalGH/100-days-of-code/README.md

 >> - I have created a file [alumnae_alumni_list](alumnae_alumni_list.md) where I will #build a list of people who are currently pursuing and already completed #100DaysOfCode
 >> - Will try to categorize according to different #100DaysOfX

+#Notes:
+>> - The Alumnus (Alumni) and Alumna (Alumnae) list file is not available in original Repo
+>> - Review your Progress file is also not available in Original repo

 ## Contents